jghomel/lightning_speed_gifs/README.md

 # lightning_speeds_gifs
-Using three command line tools, making quick gifs of alpacas for your friends to enjoy
+Using three command line tools, making quick gifs of alpacas for your friends to enjoy.

+Current state is bash-only.
+Will work on python app.

 Uses
 1) youtube-dl: https://github.com/rg3/youtube-dl